jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 Start with two separate Spotlight deployments.

-{% include inline_imageClient.html file="figure_federation_deployment-Project-0A.png" %}
+{% include imageClient.html file="figure_federation_deployment-Project-0A-and-0B.png" %}

-{% include inline_imageClient.html file="figure_federation_deployment-Project-0B.png" %}
+## Notes on making a federation

-NOTE: A Spotlight Diagnostic Server can connect to one federation at a time.
+* A Spotlight Diagnostic Server can connect to one federation at a time.
 Remove a Spotlight Diagnostic Server from one federation before adding it to a different federation.

-The Spotlight Diagnostic Servers in the federation cannot be monitoring the same connections.
+* The Spotlight Diagnostic Servers in the federation cannot be monitoring the same connections.
 Where duplicate connections exist, federation cannot proceed.
 Spotlight will prompt you to delete duplicate connections.

-Each Spotlight Diagnostic Server in the federation must be running Spotlight version 11.6 or later.
+* Each Spotlight Diagnostic Server in the federation must be running Spotlight on SQL Server version 11.6 or later.

-Each Spotlight Diagnostic Server in the federation authenticates with one selected Spotlight Diagnostic Server in the federation (the Configuration server).
+* Each Spotlight Diagnostic Server in the federation authenticates with one selected Spotlight Diagnostic Server in the federation (the Configuration server documented on the [Configure Operations][enterprise_backend_federation_cfgops] page).
 Each Spotlight Diagnostic Server authenticates with the Configuration server using Windows authentication over TCP port 40303.
 The Windows account that each Spotlight Diagnostic Server is running under must be valid in the domain of the Configuration server.
 Spotlight Diagnostic Server running under the built in Windows accounts (local system or network service) cannot be federated.

-All Spotlight Clients in the federation retrieve monitoring information directly from the Spotlight Diagnostic Server.
+* All Spotlight Clients in the federation retrieve monitoring information directly from the Spotlight Diagnostic Server.
 TCP port 3843 must be open for incoming connections from all Spotlight Diagnostic Server in the federation.

-We suggest that a VPN is implemented with a federated system for increased security.
+* We suggest that a VPN is implemented with a federated system for increased security.

 ## Steps to make (add to) a federation